Aiven-Open/gcs-connector-for-apache-kafka/README.md

 ## Development

-### Developing together with Commons library
+### Developing together with Common Module for Apache Kafka Connect library

 This project depends on [Common Module for Apache Kafka Connect](https://github.com/aiven/commons-for-apache-kafka-connect).
 Normally, an artifact from a globally accessible repository is used.
-However, if you need to introduce changes to both this connector and Commons library at the same time, you should short-circuit the development loop via locally published artifacts.
+However, if you need to introduce changes to both this connector and Common Module for Apache Kafka Connect library at the same time, you should short-circuit the development loop via locally published artifacts.
 Please follow these steps:
-1. Checkout the master `HEAD` of Commons.
+1. Checkout the master `HEAD` of Common Module for Apache Kafka Connect.
 2. Ensure the version [here](https://github.com/aiven/commons-for-apache-kafka-connect/blob/master/gradle.properties) is with `-SNAPSHOT` prefix.
-3. Make changes to Commons.
+3. Make changes to Common Module for Apache Kafka Connect.
 4. Publish it locally with `./gradlew publishToMavenLocal`.
-5. Change the version in the connector's [`build.gradle`](build.gradle) (`ext.aivenConnectCommonsVersion`) to match the published snapshot version of Commons.
+5. Change the version in the connector's [`build.gradle`](build.gradle) (`ext.aivenConnectCommonsVersion`) to match the published snapshot version of Common Module for Apache Kafka Connect.

-After that, the latest changes you've done to Commons will be used.
+After that, the latest changes you've done to Common Module for Apache Kafka Connect will be used.

-When you finish developing the feature and is sure Commons won't need to change:
+When you finish developing the feature and is sure Common Module for Apacha Kafka Connect won't need to change:
-1. Make a proper release of Commons.
+1. Make a proper release of Common Module for Apache Kafka Connect.
 2. Publish the artifact to the currently used globally accessible repository.
-3. Change the version of Commons in the connector to the published one.
+3. Change the version of Common Module for Apache Kafka Connect in the connector to the published one.

 ### Integration testing